ifm/ifm3d/doc/sphinx/content/basic_lib_usage/deserialize/deserialize.md

 # How to: deserialize O3R data

-When you acquire a frame from a FrameGrabber instance, the contents of each buffer depend on its buffer_id.
+When you acquire a frame from a FrameGrabber instance, the contents of each buffer depend on its `buffer_id`.

 - Image buffers (e.g., `RADIAL_DISTANCE_IMAGE`, `NORM_AMPLITUDE_IMAGE`, `CONFIDENCE_IMAGE`, `JPEG_IMAGE`, `XYZ`) are delivered as numeric arrays (NumPy arrays in Python, std::vector/cv::Mat in C++).
 These can be used directly for computation and visualization.
 - Metadata buffers (e.g., `TOF_INFO`, `RGB_INFO`, `O3R_ODS_INFO` etc.,) are delivered as serialized structs.
 To access their fields, you must deserialize them using the appropriate deserialize class.